commercetools/commercetools-dotnet-core-sdk-v2/README.md

 The SDK consists of the following projects:
 * `commercetools.Base.Abstractions`: Contains common classes and interfaces that can be used in other SDK projects like IClient and ISerializerService.
-* `commercetools.Base.Client`: Contains `CtpClient` which communicate with Composable Commerce to execute requests, it contains also the classes related to the client like tokens, middleware, and handlers.
+* `commercetools.Base.Client`: Contains `CtpClient` which communicate with commercetools to execute requests.
+It contains also the classes related to the client like tokens, middleware, and handlers.
 * `commercetools.Base.Registration`: Helper classes for things like types retriever.
-* `commercetools.Base.Serialization`: Serialization and deserialization services for responses and requests to the HTTP API using System.Text.Json.
+* `commercetools.Base.Serialization`: Serialization and deserialization services for responses and requests to the [HTTP API](https://docs.commercetools.com/api) using System.Text.Json.
-* `commercetools.Sdk.Api`: Contains all generated models and request builders to communicate with [Composable Commerce HTTP API](https://docs.commercetools.com/api).
+* `commercetools.Sdk.Api`: Contains all generated models and request builders to communicate with the [HTTP API](https://docs.commercetools.com/api).
 * `commercetools.Sdk.ImportApi`: Contains all generated models and request builders to communicate with the [Import API](https://docs.commercetools.com/api/import-export/overview).
 * `commercetools.Sdk.HistoryApi`: Contains all generated models and request builders to communicate with the [Change History API](https://docs.commercetools.com/api/history/change-history).
 * `commercetools.Sdk.CheckoutApi`: Contains all generated models and request builders to communicate with the [Checkout API](https://docs.commercetools.com/checkout/general-concepts).
-* `commercetools.Sdk.GraphQL.Api`: Contains a type safe GraphQL client to communicate with [Composable Commerce HTTP API](https://docs.commercetools.com/api).
+* `commercetools.Sdk.GraphQL.Api`: Contains a type safe GraphQL client to communicate with [GraphQL API](https://docs.commercetools.com/api/graphql).

 In addition, the SDK has the following directories:
 * `/IntegrationTests`: Integration tests for the SDK.
 A good way for anyone using the .NET SDK to understand it further.